 On January 16, 2020, the Company announced the results of a new geophysical interpretation study and a reconnaissance soil sampling program carried out on Firebird.
-The integration of the new exploration data with the known geology mapped at Firebird has led to the definition of a compelling new target area for drilling in the winter of 2020
+The integration of the new exploration data with the known geology mapped at Firebird has led to the definition of a compelling new target area for drilling in the winter of 2020.

 The Currie Lake East ("CLE") airborne conductor was modelled by Condor Consulting, Inc. ("Condor") of Lakewood, Colorado as part of a detailed interpretation of historical digital data from three airborne surveys flown over the Firebird area between 1991 and 2008.
-Condor is recognized internationally as expert in the field of airborne electromagnetics, The CLE conductor was first detected by a 2005 Versatile Time Domain Electromagnetic (VTEMTM) airborne survey, but the results were not processed with modern computer modelling techniques until ALX commissioned its 2019 study.
+The CLE conductor was first detected by a 2005 Versatile Time Domain Electromagnetic (VTEMTM) airborne survey, but the results were not processed with modern computer modelling techniques until ALX commissioned its 2019 study.
 Condor describes the CLE conductor as a deeper, late-time, high-priority EM conductor approximately 1.2 kilometres in length that is associated with a magnetic anomaly.
 This conductor is located approximately 4 kilometres north of the historic Axis Lake East nickel-copper-cobalt deposit and ranks as one of the most significant geophysical anomalies described in the Condor interpretation report to ALX.